jostho/flock/README.md

     git clone https://github.com/hjnilsson/country-flags.git

-Start flock - pass in the location of `country-flags` directory
+Start the binary - pass in the location of `country-flags` directory

     ./target/debug/flock -d ~/src/country-flags/

+Open a browser - and access the application at `http://localhost:8000/quiz`